Montenegro in the Eurovision Song Contest 2013

-Montenegro participated in the Eurovision Song Contest 2013 with the song "Igranka" written by Đorđe Miljenović, Dejan Dedović and Mario Đorđević.
-The song was performed by the duo Who See, which were internally selected by the Montenegrin broadcaster Radio i televizija Crne Gore (RTCG) to represent the nation at the 2013 contest in Malmö, Sweden.
+Montenegro was represented at the Eurovision Song Contest 2013 with the song "Igranka", written by Đorđe Miljenović, Dejan Dedović, and Mario Đorđević, and performed by the duo Who See.
+The Montenegrin participating broadcaster, Radio i televizija Crne Gore (RTCG), internally selected its entry for the contest.
 Who See was announced as the Montenegrin representative on 20 December 2012, while their song, "Igranka", was presented to the public in a television special titled Who See Igranka on 14 March 2013.

 Montenegro was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2013.
 Performing during the show in position 9, "Igranka" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Montenegro placed twelfth out of the 16 participating countries in the semi-final with 41 points.